nelsonGuti/Blog/src/pages/articles/Issue_06/index.md

 ### Fun fact

-If the method is used on an empty array, it will always return true regardless of the condition given.
+If the .every() method is used on an empty array, it will always return true regardless of the condition given.

 ```js
 console.log([].every(i => i === 'hello')) // true